 Finally, a note about financial concerns.
 We realize that therapy and intensive sessions can be expensive.
 We don't know how you're fixed for funds, but we want to urge you to follow our advice regardless of your monetary situation.
 If you think you can't afford it, just remember that the price of counseling is miniscule as compared with the price of a divorce.
 If the Lord is leading you to move in this direction, you can trust Him to help make a way for you to do so.
 He cares about you, and somehow or other He will provide for your needs.
 So take a step of faith.
 Go forward leaning on His grace and let Him handle the details.

 Focus on the Family has a staff of trained family therapists available to speak with you over the phone.
-They can refer you to reputable and qualified marriage counselors working in your area.
-They'd also be more than happy to discuss your concerns with you person-to-person.
-If you'd like to talk with one of them, you can reach them for a free consultation at this number.
+They can also refer you to reputable and qualified marriage counselors working in your area.
+If you'd like to talk with one of our counselors, call us for a free consultation.

 Hope Restored® marriage intensives